Littlerock, California: Politics

 The Los Angeles County Department of Health Services operates the Antelope Valley Health Center in Lancaster, serving Littlerock.

 Transportation

 By road, the community is served by California State Route 138.
 Public transit service is provided by the Antelope Valley Transit Authority.

-Littlerock has motorcoach feeder service to Amtrak California's Gold Runner trains, available at the MB Grocery Discount.
+Education

+It is in the Keppel Union Elementary School District and the Antelope Valley Union Joint High School District.